Maple Shade, N.J. Brickyards Deed Histories

 Thomas J. Church, LeRoy Church, Sr., and a few minor investors founded the Church Brick Company in 1916 and incorporated in the State of New Jersey in 1918.
 The first two brick plants were located in Fieldsboro, NJ and in the 1920's a third brick plant was purchased in Maple Shade, NJ.
 With the onset of the depression and having over three hundred employees on payroll, the company was forced to close one plant in Fieldsboro and the Maple Shade plant.

-Church Brick Company's Short Time Leasing from John S.E. pardee
+Church Brick Company's Short Time Leasing from John S.E.
+Pardee

 (The title chain is written from beginning to end here-)